Doctorate in Clinical Psychology

 There is no accreditation of prior learning or experience: all trainees must complete the full programme of training to qualify.
 Attendance throughout the course is mandatory, including the induction period.
 Trainees are not permitted to take annual leave on teaching days unless there are exceptional circumstances, at the discretion of the academic director.

 In accordance with the regional arrangements described earlier, there are six clinical placements in the programme.
-The sequence of placements for trainees usually follows the order shown in the following table, although there may be occasional changes to this for a small number of trainees.
+The sequence of placements for trainees usually follows the order shown in the following table, although this is currently under review due to the expansion of clinical psychology training in the region.
+There may be occasional changes to this for a small number of trainees.

 Specialist 1 (6 months)